ctrlaltdan/ctrlaltdan.github.io/_posts/2017-12-01-entity-framework-core-range-query-extension.md

         .LoanSummary
         .Where(s => s.BorrowingParty == searchCriteria.BorrowingParty)
         .WhereRangeSearch(s => s.LoanCreatedDate, searchCriteria.Created)
-        .WhereRangeSearch(s => s.Quantity * s.SecurityPrice, searchCriteria.Value);
+        .WhereRangeSearch(s => s.Quantity * s.SecurityPrice, searchCriteria.LoanValue);
         .ToListAsync();
 }
 {% endhighlight %}

-This solution worked great for my team’s project and we managed to eliminate a few hundred lines of code in the process!
+This solution has worked great for my team’s project and we managed to eliminate a few hundred lines of code in the process!

 The generated SQL looks pretty tidy too :D